A moving account of a little-known period of state-sponsored racial terror inflicted on ethnic Mexicans in the Texas–Mexico borderlands.

-Between 1910 and 1920, vigilantes and law enforcement—including the renowned Texas Rangers—killed Mexican residents with impunity, the full extent of the violence known only to the relatives of the victims.
-Monica Muñoz Martinez turns to the keepers of this history to create a record of what occurred and its aftermath, and shows how the act of remembering and retelling can inscribe justice on a legacy of pain.
+Between 1910 and 1920, vigilantes and law enforcement—including the renowned Texas Rangers—killed Mexican residents with impunity.
+The full extent of the violence was known only to the relatives of the victims.
+Monica Muñoz Martinez turns to the keepers of this history to tell this riveting and disturbing untold story.